varnishcache/varnish-cache/doc/sphinx/users-guide/run_cli.rst

-Instead of checking each and every cached object right away, we test each object against the regular expression only if and when some requests decides to deliver it.
+Instead of checking each and every cached object right away, we test each object against the regular expression only if and when a HTTP request asks for it.

 Banning stuff is much cheaper than restarting Varnish to get rid of wronly cached content.